g00glen00b/dimitri.codes/content/posts/2023/2023-03-21-astro-pokedex/index.md

 - The wizards when setting up a project or adding an integration are very clear.
   For example, the integration wizard shows step by step which changes will be made to the code and configuration.
 - The error messages (such as the missing `getStaticPaths()` function) are very clear.

+One downside of Astro is that due to the custom language, it requires IDE support.
+IDE support however is still limited to VSCode.
+Jetbrains IDE's (IntelliJ, WebStorm, ...) are also integrating Astro support, but this is only available in their Early Access or Beta releases at the moment of writing.
+Support in these Jetbrains IDE's is not complete yet, for example, template literals are only working since the latest release and importing React-components marks the imports as unused.

 If you're interested in the complete code example, including the detail page which I didn't cover (essentially it's the same thing), you can find it on [GitHub](https://github.com/g00glen00b/astro-pokedex).